Felicity Green: Executive posts and later career

-Green feels she retained a distance as a journalist and avoided being fully absorbed into the fashion industry.
+Green felt that she retained a distance as a journalist and avoided being fully absorbed into the fashion industry.
 "Fashion is not a bloody religion, as most fashion editors seem to think it is," she told Anna Murphy of The Daily Telegraph in 2014.
 "There is a difference between fashion and clothes.
 One is the real stuff, which is the clothes.
 Then there is fashion, which is some kind of mesmeric stuff out there that persuades the world to go in certain directions rather mysteriously.
 It's all big business.
 And I'd rather people spent money on clothes than arms."

 Later Green became executive women's editor across the three Mirror titles, and in 1973, the group's publicity director.
 She joined the newspaper's board, the first woman to achieve such a position, at this point.
 Green had some initial trouble, as the only woman, using the directors' lift.
 She felt it was impossible to inform some wholesalers who objected that she was indeed so entitled.
 "You can't", she told Katharine Whitehorn for a 1978 article, "when you are five foot one and a half."
 She survived at the Mirror so long "by being nice to people.
 Don't start arguments.
 People can either help or hinder you.
 Well, you are an idiot if you cause them to hinder you.
 So I'm very tactful - if you are tactful people are always ready to help you."

-In 1978 she resigned after discovering that a new male journalist had been appointed to the board at £30,000, more than twice her own salary of £14,000.
+In 1978, she resigned after discovering that a new male journalist had been appointed to the board at £30,000, more than twice her own salary of £14,000.
 "Apparently, I was supposed to be honoured simply to be a director", she observed years later.

 Meanwhile, in December 1977, Green joined Vidal Sassoon as managing director of operations in Europe and Executive Vice-President of the American company.
 Later she advised the board of the Telegraph and worked for the M&S (Marks & Spencer) magazine, which included interviewing Margaret Thatcher about her fashion interests.
 In the early 1990s Green was a senior lecturer in fashion journalism at the Central St. Martins College of Art and Design.

-Personal life and honours
+Personal life and death

 Green married the cigar importer Geoffrey Hill around 1952; the couple remained married until Hill died in 1992.

-She received the OBE in the Queen's 2012 Birthday Honours for services to journalism.
+She was appointed an Officer of the Order of the British Empire (OBE) in the Queen's 2012 Birthday Honours for services to journalism.

+Green died on 10 September 2026, at the age of 100.